The village of Emmaus was the setting for one of the most touching of Christ’s post-Resurrection appearances.

 Several possible sites have been proposed over the centuries.
 The four most seriously considered are:

 Christians in the 4th century considered this the site of Luke’s Emmaus.
 St Jerome in one of his letters even implied it had a church built in the house of Cleophas.
-The tradition was so strong that it probably resulted in scribes “correcting” the Gospel text to read 160 rather than 60 stadia.
+The tradition was so strong that it may have resulted in scribes “correcting” the Gospel text to read 160 rather than 60 stadia.
+Nevertheless, some of the most ancient manuscripts, such as the Codex Sinaiticus, have 160 stadia.

 In modern times Amwas/Nicopolis was again accepted as Emmaus by 19th-century biblical scholar Edward Robinson.
 The identification was augmented by revelations received by Blessed Mariam of Jesus Crucified, a nun of the Carmelite monastery of Bethlehem.
 Advocates of Nicopolis raise the possibility that the disciples arrived back at Jerusalem the day after encountering Christ.